Rendering CMS Rich Text Safely in Gatsby and React

 • unsupported node types

-These are the kinds of small rendering issues that only appear when real rich text is involved.
-A renderer that works for three neat paragraphs has not really been tested yet.
+This is where production constraints show up.
+A renderer that works for three neat paragraphs has not really been tested.

 Planning a platform change?